Ad-White/aviation-expert/README.md

 ### Acknowledgments

-- I would like to thank my Code Institute mentor, Rory Patrick Sheridan, for their invaluable feedback, support and encouragement throughout the development of this project.
+- I would like to thank my Code Institute mentor, Rory.
+For their invaluable feedback, support and encouragement throughout the development of this project.
 - I would like to thank my tutor, Nigel Edwards from the College Of West Anglia, for their guidance, suggestions and assistance at various stages of developing this project.
-- I would like to thank those of my family and friends in helping to test this game.
+- I would like to thank those of my family and friends who have helped to test this game.
 And providing valuable feedback.
-- I would like to thank my partner Michelle, for believing in me, and continuing to support me in making this transition into software development.
+- I would like to thank my partner Chelle, for believing in me, and continuing to support me in making this transition into software development.
+- Last but not least, my brother Matt.
+For his inspiration to create this game and his invaluable aviation knowledge!